yadavabhishek60477/ERP_new/README.md

 College ERP using MERN Stack

 # Setup

 1. Create a .env file in server folder.
-2. Copy the content of .env.example to the newly created .env file
+2. Copy the content of .env.example to the created .env file
 3. Change the MONGODB_URI to your MongoDB atlas URI
 4. Open a terminal in client folder and run "npm run start"
 5. Open another terminal in server folder and run "npm run start"